redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 yarn rw serve api
 ```

-This command uses `apiProxyPath` in your `redwood.toml`.
+This command uses `apiUrl` in your `redwood.toml`.
 Use this command if you want to run just the api side on a server (e.g. running on Render).

 | Arguments & Options | Description                                                       |
 | ------------------- | ----------------------------------------------------------------- |